ghl3/dataframe/README.md

 :z	3	30
 </pre>

-And, finally, one can construct a DataFrame from a list of maps and an optional index sequence:
+- Pass a list of maps and an optional index sequence:

 ```clojure
 (def frame (df/frame [{:a 1 :b 10}